zarr-conventions/multiscales/README.md

 ## Implementation Notes

-### Scale and Translation Parameters
+### Transform Object

-The `scale` and `translation` parameters explicitly capture the coordinate transformation between resolution levels.
+The `transform` object explicitly captures the coordinate transformation between resolution levels.
 This approach has several advantages:

 1. **Explicit vs. Implicit**: Clients don't need to infer transformations from resampling factors; the exact coordinate mapping is specified
-2. **Flexibility**: Supports arbitrary resampling schemes (both downsampling and upsampling) with precise coordinate relationships
+2. **Flexibility**: Supports arbitrary resampling schemes (both downsampling and upsampling) with precise coordinate relationships.
+The transform object can contain generic scale/translation parameters or convention-specific parameters (e.g., `proj:transform` for geospatial data)
 3. **Composability**: Domain-specific coordinate systems can build upon these transformations
 4. **Graph Structure**: Allows flexible pyramid topologies where any level can reference any other level via `derived_from`